sjorsmallon/mallib/readme.md

 # use of FMT
 FMT is only used in the glue parts of the engine, not in the classes / other files. any error reporting there is done using `cerr` (for now).

+# use of SOLOUD
+I need to document how to build soloud, as it uses this weird build system.
+It's a nice library though.

 # TODO